One way or another, you have started your long quest to gather all documents needed to apply for your visa to Germany. Good luck with that! 🙂

 What incoming insurance for Germany really is:

 Incoming insurance is not really a good name for it and it is sometimes called something else depending on who you talk to.
-Sometimes it’s called travel insurance too.
+Sometimes it’s called, expat insurance or travel insurance too.
 I personally think it’s best to call temporary health insurance because that’s really what it is.

 It’s a private insurance that meets the basic requirements for residence titles defined in the German residence act (section 2 (3)) as you need to prove that you will be able sustain yourself during your time in the country.
 It should overall meet the same standards as a normal local policy, specifically